maksiksq/chaos-abyss/manualArticles/naming.md

 - Crunset
 - ...

+*When asked for wife's name it was apparently Velmure Tarnwudge.
+I should be safe in case of the AI uprising.*

-I kinda hate it, but that is the world we live in and this is genuinely useful, even if it might come out less creative.
+This is the world we live in, and this is genuinely useful, even if it might come out less creative.
 Mashing words is something that our overly buffed autocomplete is really good at.

 ## Method 4: Use other languages